aherve/iamsigned/Readme.md

 Provides helpers to send IAM-signed requests to AWS AppSync and AWS API Gateway services

+- Generates a v4 sign using IAM credentials
+- Properly sends the request to the aws service
+- Checks for http status error code
+- Parses graphQL response and checks for graphql-formatted errors (Appsync only)

 ## Example Usage (Appsync GraphQL)

 ```go